aditi-bhatia/BabyBlockchain/README.md

 Run on all nodes that have not been updated.

 #### Transfer ownership of a product : UPDATE THIS JSON
+Checks to see that the original owner actually has the product or not.
+Also checks to see if a product exists with that ID.
 ```js
 curl -i -X GET http://127.0.0.1:5001/transfer